Tristan578/mcp-service-account-auth-example/MCP_CONFIG.md

    - Iterate on MCP server capabilities
    - Maintain and update documentation

-By implementing this MCP server configuration, development teams can leverage GitHub Copilot with rich, authenticated access to Werner's project data, APIs, and documentation, significantly enhancing the AI-assisted development experience while maintaining enterprise security standards.
+By implementing this MCP server configuration, development teams can leverage GitHub Copilot with rich, authenticated access to Company's project data, APIs, and documentation, significantly enhancing the AI-assisted development experience while maintaining enterprise security standards.